Interior analysis, stretched technique and bubbling geometries: Linearized equation with sources

 We can also consider dilute distributions of small droplets.
 The idea of dilute distribution and extreme-ratio limit, and near droplet geometry has been discussed in \cite{Chen:2007du}.
 We do not repeat the description here, and we give the analysis in Appendix B. The quanta for each small droplet $ q_{i}$ is much smaller than the total quanta $N$, i.e. $q_{i}\ll N$; and this is referred to as the extreme-ratio limit.
 Dilute means that the droplets are isolated from each other.

+We refer to Sec 2.1 and 2.2 as a linearized technique.
 Starting from the extreme-ratio limit, and with one central droplet much larger than other remote small droplets, we enclose the small droplets.
 The region outside the enclosures are described by the linearized equation, which are linearized on the reference geometry.
 The reference geometry for the linearization, in the simplest case, is the central big droplet.
 We also linearize on other smooth droplet background, generalized from the central droplet background.
 The source domain in the linearized technique, is resolved by small smooth droplets, as in e.g. \ref{eqn 29} of Appendix B. Near each small black droplet, that is near $y=0$,$~Z=-\frac{1}{2}$, they satisfy the smooth droplet boundary condition.